-Memorial Award for Creative Leadership in Human Rights
+Memorial Award for Creative Leadership in Human Rights (Awarded in odd and even years)

 Virginia Uribe (1933-2019) was a high school teacher and counselor and a leader in the movement to improve the lives of gay and lesbian youth.
 In 1984, she founded California's Project 10, the first school-based dropout prevention program for students facing sexual orientation discrimination and harassment.